 At this point, hundreds of thousands of words have been written about the pandemic’s effect on business, on transformation, on empowering new models and new entrants, and of course its effect on how we work.
 Only 67% of CTOs report directly to the CEO, according to research by Korn Ferry — though as the IT function increases in its perceived value in the drive for resilience and competitiveness, the CTOs perceived value to the organisation looks likely to increase also.

 Many reports indicate that maintaining and operating legacy applications consumes anywhere between 60 and 80% of corporate IT budgets — so CTOs who facilitate a shift to best-in-class infrastructure can eradicate these maintenance costs, whilst delivering the level of robustness, resilience, performance, and scalability they need to be able to grow, innovate, and excel as we head into 2020 and beyond.
-Below we explore in more detail the evolving role of the CTO and the changing nature of CTO responsibilities.
+Below we explore in more detail the evolving role of the CTO, the challenges they face, and the changing nature of CTO responsibilities.

 5 Ways To Drive Digital Acceleration